If you've blocked our ad, please consider unblocking it.

 Seven months after the release of the original versions, Capcom released a revised version of Resident Evil 2 that added support for the force feedback and analog controls of then newly-released DualShock controller (a similar revision of the first game was also released around the same period).
 This version also featured other content not found in the original version:

 - Arrange Game, which includes a Rookie mode with different enemy and item placements.
 It also has the Sub Machine Gun, Gatling Gun, and Rocket Launcher available from the start with unlimited ammo.
 In addition to Rookie mode, the Japanese release includes a "U.S.A.
 Version" mode based on the difficulty level of Resident Evil 2's international version with the exception that auto-aiming is disabled with no option to activate it.

-- Debut of the Extreme Battle minigame, which is unlocked after completing either Claire or Leon's A scenario in the Normal sub-mode of the Original game mode.
-This minigame has four playable characters, two of which are unlocked after certain conditions are met.
+- Debut of the Extreme Battle minigame, which is unlocked after completing either Claire or Leon's A scenario on the Normal difficulty level of the Original game mode.
+This minigame has three difficulty levels (which are unlocked sequentially) and four playable characters (Leon and Claire are available by default, while two additional characters are unlocked after certain conditions are met).

 The title screen was changed accordingly.

 |PlayStation||Resident Evil (Prototypes) • Biohazard Complete Disc • Resident Evil 2 (Prototypes) • Resident Evil 3: Nemesis|